pomegranatebee/hyperv-debian/README.md

-# Install
+# Install a Debian machine on Hyper-V

 1. Download an amd64 image from https://www.debian.org/distrib/netinst.
 "Small CDs or USB sticks" works.
+As of 2024-01-15, Microsoft only claims support for Debian 10/11, but I am using Debian 12 currently with no issues.
 2. Use the creation wizard in Hyper-V. Default settings are fine.
 Recommend "Generation 2" virtual machine.
 "Generation 1" virtual machines have issues if you want to use Xfce as a DE.
 3. Create root password and store in password manager.
 4. Create default user *<default_username>*.